 Safe Campus Initiative

-- Drs.
-Arthur Reingold and Maya Petersen are leading this initiative to establish a system to keep the UC Berkeley campus and surrounding communities safe to facilitate the potential reopening of the university this fall.
+Drs.
+Arthur Reingold and Maya Petersen are leading an initiative to establish a system to keep the UC Berkeley campus and surrounding communities safe to facilitate the reopening of the university this fall.
 The project will test at least 4,000 students, staff, and faculty at UC Berkeley; estimate the incidence of new infections of SARS-CoV-2 (the virus that causes COVID-19); discover who remains at risk of infection and why; develop strategies for how best to mitigate this risk; and allow campus to create effective systems to track potential infections.
 The team will work with local public health systems, including the City of Berkeley’s Public Health Division, to effectively prevent and control ongoing transmission as the economy reopens.

 - Drs.
 Sarah Stanley and Fenyong Liu are working with labs across the UC Berkeley campus to utilize the Biosafety Level 3 facility and live virus infection models for SARS-CoV-2 testing.